GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 # F/LOS Regularly

-- some setup
-- define f/los & a brief history lesson?
-- GNU = idealism; so move into critical design?
-- As a counter, TCATB defines a process from Linux, this is practical/pragmatic.
-Fits w/ Brand's vernacular designing to compare a computer process to a more traditional design process.
-- How does all of this fit together?
-- What's the take away as designers? (ideals/tools/reuse/access/transparency/etc.?)?

 Free/Libre Open Source software (F/LOSS) powers much of the web and the modern tech world.
 F/LOS hardware powers all manner of maker spaces, workshops, and offices.
 How do we use these same ideas and mechanisms to the benefit of Graphic Design?

 F/LOS in a graphic design context is a useful critical tool.
 F/LOS's ideals are often outside mainstream capitalism's, providing alternative models for creation and authorship for a design industry increasingly focused on serving clients[rudnick?] (functioning within mainstream capitalism).